GHQ Liaison Regiment: History

 It had its origins as the No 3 British Air Mission in France in 1939.
 Moving with the Belgian General Staff, its role was to report information about the Allied forward positions from Belgian GHQ to the Advanced Air Striking Force HQ so as to pinpoint the changing locations of "bomb lines".
 These were the battle areas not occupied by Allied troops and suitable targets for bombs and shells.

 In November 1939, Lieut-Col George 'Hoppy' Hopkinson was sent as a military observer to the No 3 British Air Mission and subsequently changed the method of operations to focus upon greater use of wireless communications and mobility to provide assessment from the front line.
-'Phantom' the collective codename for these missions was chosen by themselves and later became an official term.
+'Phantom', the collective code name for these missions, was chosen by themselves and later became an official term.

 After the Dunkirk evacuation, the unit was re-formed as No 1 GHQ Reconnaissance Unit.
 As such, it was intended to have a key intelligence role following any Nazi invasion of Britain.
 In January 1941, the Reconnaissance Corps was established and Phantom was re-named GHQ Liaison Regiment to avoid confusion.
 Phantom recruited men with various talents, linguists, drivers and mechanics – and undertook rigorous training in wireless communication and cipher.

 In January 1944, the Reconnaissance Corps was absorbed into the Royal Armoured Corps and with it the Phantom GHQ Liaison Regiment.
 Phantom was disbanded in 1945 and then reborn as the Army Phantom Signals Regiment (Princess Louise's Kensington Regiment) until 1960, when it was clear that technology provided for alternative solutions.